 Why would anybody pay the hackers to not release hacked data?
 It's a no-brainer to pay them, after which everybody goes on with their lives.
 Releasing news that a company has been hacked could kill sales and reduce stock prices.
 If it costs maybe $250,000 to keep it out of the news, that's really cheap for most hacking targets.

 The ability to pay a ransom determines where the best hackers put their energies.
 They aren't going to mess with getting credit cards from dry cleaners because they won't make much money doing it.
-And, most dry cleaners have their credit card machine attached to a real phone line.
+Most dry cleaners have their credit card machine attached to a real phone line.